 Residents Maintain Autonomy

-In The Waters of Johnson City, 16.44% Percentage of Patients
+In The Waters of Johnson City, 1.9% of Patients

-This indicates the percent of residents that required additional assistance with activities of daily living over time.
-High levels of needing for assistance with ADL's may indicate the decline of a patient's medical condition.
+This indicates the percent of patients who required increased assistance with activities of daily living over time.
+Higher levels of dependence on staff for assistance with activities of daily living could be a sign of deterioration of a resident's medical condition.

 Ability to Keep Residents Mobile

-In The Waters of Johnson City, 24.2% Percentage of Residents
+In The Waters of Johnson City, 3.48% of Residents

-This metric measures the percent of long-term care residents who retained mobility levels.
+This datapoint measures the percentage of long-term patients who retained mobility levels.

 Short-term Care: Rehospitalizations

-In The Waters of Johnson City, 24.2 Percentage of Residents Rehospitalized
+In The Waters of Johnson City, 3.48% of Residents Rehospitalized

 Short-term Care: ER Visits

-In The Waters of Johnson City, 11.03 Percentage of Patients
+In The Waters of Johnson City, 16.86% of Patients

 Short-term Care: Facilitates Functional Improvement

-In The Waters of Johnson City, 73.13% Percentage of Resident
+In The Waters of Johnson City, 81.44% of Resident

 Scores for Johnson City, TN